COMP2021-OOP-Group1/A-Command-Line-Based-Interpreter-for-Simple-Programs/README.md

 ## What We Make:

-Using Java to make a Interpreter which can enable users to define and interpret the SIMPLE Programming Language.
+Using Java to make an Interpreter which can enable users to define and interpret the SIMPLE Programming Language.

 ## Some Background about SIMPLE: